-According to National Geographic, here’s how different communities celebrate this incredible event.
+According to National Geographic, here’s how different communities perceive and celebrate this incredible event.

 - Jainists: They honor it as the day of Lord Mahavira’s nirvana (spiritual awakening).
-Mahavira is the founder of Jainism and the lighting of diyas during the festival is believed to be an honor to him.
-As well as a symbol of the triumph of knowledge over ignorance.
+Mahavira is the founder of Jainism and the lighting of diyas during the festival is an honor to him.
+It’s also a symbol of the triumph of knowledge over ignorance.

-- In South India: Diwali is considered as a victory of Lord Krishna over the demon Naraka.
+- South India: Here Diwali is as a victory of Lord Krishna over the demon Naraka.
 During his death, Naraka requested that people celebrate the victory of good over evil with new clothes, bursting crackers, exchange gifts, enjoy parties and spruce up their homes.

 Five days of Diwali

 The festival takes place over five days, with the third day being the main event day.
-In this case, Saturday November 14th 2020 was the big day.
+In our case, Saturday November 14th 2020 was the big day.

 And here’s how the five days went down.